Healthy Homes Assessment Bluff Hill

 Draught Stopping Bluff Hill

-Draughts increase the likelihood of less temperature in homes.
-A damp house costs more to heat, which completed jobs in wasting energy and resulting in higher bills.
+Draughts increase the likelihood of lower temperatures in households.
+A draughty house costs more to heat, which completed jobs in wasting money and energy.

 What are the most unreasonable gaps or holes?

-If you are able to feel external air flowing in or a clear draught out of a hole or gap and you are able to feel it, it is probably a gap or an opening that needs sealing in the way you can.
-Cracks or gaps with large gaps must be stopped permanently.
-The gaps that exceed 3mm that let air in or out from your house need the sealing.
-For instance, if an open fireplace isn’t used it can cause draughts and must be sealed off.
-Property managers and landlords are responsible for making sure that such draughts are squelched in the maximum extent possible.
+If you can feel external air entering or the air is clear from a crack or a gap that is, it is likely a crack or hole which needs sealing in some way.
+Large cracks and gaps should be sealed permanently.
+Gaps greater than 3mm that let air in or out within your home require seals.
+For instance, if an open fireplace is not in use, it can create draughts.
+This must be sealed from.
+Property managers and landlords are accountable for ensuring that draughts from the fireplace are removed in the maximum extent possible.

-You don’t require to block up intentional gaps or holes that are part of the building.
-For example, tiny gaps around doors and windows may be required to allow movement of the building as the household gets warmer and cooler, so that they can still be opened and closed rather than securing.
-We will test the windows and doors in our Healthy Homes assessment of your rental property.
+You don’t require to block off holes or gaps in the construction.
+For example, tiny gaps around windows and doors could be necessary to allow movement of the structure when the household gets warmer and cooler, to allow them to be opened and closed rather instead of being stuck.
+We will inspect every window and door as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections